 The Issuer Fort Bend County Municipal Management District No. 1 (the "District"), a political subdivision of the State of Texas ("Texas"), is located in Fort Bend County, Texas (the "County").
 See "THE DISTRICT."
-The Issue \$13,750,000 Fort Bend County Municipal Management District No. 1 Unlimited Tax Park Bonds, Series 2022 (the "Bonds").
-Interest on the Bonds will accrue from the initial date of delivery (on or about October 13, 2022) and the Bonds mature in serial installments on September 1 of each of the years and in the amounts shown on the inside cover hereof.
-Interest is payable March 1, 2023, and on each September 1 and March 1 thereafter until maturity or prior redemption.
-Redemption Provisions Bonds maturing on September 1, 2030, and thereafter shall be subject to redemption prior to maturity at the option of the District, as a whole or from time to time in part, on October 1, 2029, or any date thereafter at a price equal to the principal amount thereof, plus accrued interest to the date fixed for redemption.
-See "THE BONDS - General" and "THE BONDS - Redemption Provisions - Optional Redemption."
-The Bonds maturing on September 1, 2024, through September 1, 2039, both inclusive, are serial bonds.
-The Bonds maturing on September 1 in the years 2041, 2044, and 2047 are term bonds and are also subject to the mandatory redemption provisions set forth herein under "THE BONDS - Redemption Provisions - Mandatory Redemption ."
-Source of Payment Principal of and interest on the Bonds are payable from the proceeds of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, levied against taxable property located within the District.
-The Bonds are obligations solely of the District and are not obligations of Texas; the County; the City of Houston, Texas ("Houston"); the City of Richmond, Texas; or any entity other than the District.
-See "THE BONDS - Source of Payment."
-Use of Proceeds Proceeds from the sale of the Bonds will be used to pay for the improvements and related costs shown under "THE BONDS - Use and Distribution of Bond Proceeds."
-Additionally, proceeds from the sale of the Bonds will be used to pay twelve (12) months of capitalized interest and other certain costs associated with the issuance of the Bonds.
-See "THE BONDS - Use and Distribution of Bond Proceeds."
-Outstanding Bonds The following bonds have been previously issued by the District: \$4,570,000 Unlimited Tax Road Bonds, Series 2016; \$7,025,000 Unlimited Tax Road Bonds, Series 2017; \$8,750,000 Unlimited Tax Road Bonds, Series 2018; \$6,790,000 Unlimited Tax Road Bonds, Series 2020; and \$7,360,000 Unlimited Tax Road Bonds, Series 2021.
-At the delivery of the Bonds, \$39,960,000 principal amount of such bonds will remain outstanding (the "Outstanding Bonds").
-NOT Qualified Tax-Exempt Obligations The District has NOT designated the Bonds as "qualified tax-exempt obligations" pursuant to Section 265(b) of the Internal Revenue Code of 1986, as amended.
+The Issue Source of Payment Principal of and interest on the Bonds are payable from the proceeds of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, levied against taxable property located within the District.
+The Bonds are obligations solely of the District and are not obligations of Texas; the County; Houston; the City of Richmond, Texas; or any entity other than the District.
+See "THE BONDS-Source of Payment."
+Use of Proceeds Proceeds from the sale of the Bonds will be used to pay for the improvements and related costs shown under "THE BONDS-Use and Distribution of Bond Proceeds."
+Additionally, proceeds from the sale of the Bonds will be used to pay other certain costs associated with the issuance of the Bonds.
+See "THE BONDS-Use and Distribution of Bond Proceeds."
+Outstanding Bonds The following bonds have been previously issued by the District: \$4,570,000 Unlimited Tax Road Bonds, Series 2016; \$7,025,000 Unlimited Tax Road Bonds, Series 2017; \$8,750,000 Unlimited Tax Road Bonds, Series 2018; \$6,790,000 Unlimited Tax Road Bonds, Series 2019; \$8,750,000 Unlimited Tax Road Bonds, Series 2020; \$7,360,000 Unlimited Tax Road Bonds, Series 2021; and \$13,750,000 Unlimited Tax Park Bonds, Series 2023.
+As of July 1, 2023, \$53,710,000 principal amount of such bonds remains outstanding (the "Outstanding Bonds").
+The Bonds are NOT "qualified tax-exempt obligations" pursuant to Section 265(b) of the Internal Revenue Code of 1986, as amended.
 See "NOT QUALIFIED TAX-EXEMPT OBLIGATIONS."
 Payment Record The District has never defaulted on the payment of principal or interest on its previously issued bonds.
-See "THE BONDS - Source of Payment."
-Municipal Bond Insurance Build America Mutual Assurance Company ("BAM").
-See "MUNICIPAL BOND INSURANCE."
-Rating S&P Global Ratings (BAM Insured): "AA."
-Moody's Investors Service, Inc. (Underlying): "A3."
-See "RATINGS."
+See "THE BONDS-Source of Payment."
+Municipal Bond Insurance and Ratings S&P Global Ratings (BAM Insured): "AA."
+Moody's Investors Service, Inc. (Underlying): "A2."
+See "MUNICIPAL BOND INSURANCE" and "RATING."
+Legal Opinion Coats Rose, P.C., Houston, Texas, Bond Counsel.
+See "LEGAL MATTERS."
+Financial Advisor Robert W. Baird & Co.
+Incorporated, Houston, Texas.
+Disclosure Counsel Orrick, Herrington & Sutcliffe LLP, Houston, Texas.
+Paying Agent/Registrar Zions Bancorporation, National Association (Amegy Bank Division), Houston, Texas.